pact-foundation/pact-go/README.md

 [provider states](http://docs.pact.io/documentation/provider_states.html) before
 each test is run.

+2. Verify provider API

-You can now tell Pact to read in your Pact files and verify that your API will satisy the requirements of each of your known consumers:
+You can now tell Pact to read in your Pact files and verify that your API will satisfy the requirements of each of your known consumers:

 ```go
 response := pact.VerifyProvider(&types.VerifyRequest{